Shawn Green

-Shawn David Green (born November 10, 1972) is an American former Major League Baseball right fielder.
-Green was a 1st round draft pick and a two-time major league All-Star.
-He drove in 100 runs four times and scored 100 runs four times, hit 40 or more home runs three times, led the league in doubles, extra base hits, and total bases, won both a Gold Glove Award and a Silver Slugger Award, and set the Dodgers single-season record in home runs.
-Green was also in the top five in the league in home runs, RBIs, intentional walks, and MVP voting.
+Shawn David Green (born November 10, 1972) is an American former professional baseball right fielder who played for multiple teams in Major League Baseball (MLB).
+Green was a first-round draft pick and a two-time major league All-Star.
+He drove in 100 runs four times and scored 100 runs four times, hit 40 or more home runs three times, led the league in doubles, extra base hits, and total bases, won both a Gold Glove Award and a Silver Slugger Award, and set the Dodgers then single-season record in home runs.
+Green also set the MLB record for most total bases in a single game, with 19, on May 23, 2002 vs. the Milwaukee Brewers.
+Green was in the top five in the league in home runs, RBIs, intentional walks, and MVP voting multiple times throughout his career.